The RPSI has been running monthly meetings in Belfast, during the winter months, continually since February 1974.

 It is followed by a talk/show illustrated on a large screen.

-There will be an interval for tea/coffee, with time to visit the huge display of items for sale, giving you a chance to browse through the RPSI shop, including the large stock of new and second-hand Irish railway books, videos and other railway paperwork as well as magazines - far too many to list here.
+There will be an interval for tea/coffee, with time to visit the huge range of items for sale, giving you a chance to browse through the RPSI shop, including the large stock of new and second-hand Irish railway books, videos and other railway paperwork as well as magazines - far too many to list here.

-The meetings are open to non-members and admission is FREE, although donations towards running costs are always gratefully received (there will be a collection on leaving).
+The meetings are open to non-members and admission is free, although donations towards running costs are always gratefully received (there will be a collection on leaving).